jmachuca77/Open_Duck_Mini/README.md

 I'm making a miniature version of the BDX Droid by Disney.
 It is about 42 centimeters tall with its legs extended.
 The full BOM cost should be under $400 !

+> Update 22/01/2025 : The mechanical design is pretty much finalized (fixing some mistakes here and there).
+The current version does not include all the "expression" features we want to include in the final robot (LEDs for the eyes, a camera, a speaker and a microphone).
+We are now working on making it walk with reinforcement learning !

+> Note : The documentation is not complete yet.
+I would advise waiting a bit before ordering, printing and starting assembling the robot, a few things might still change.

 # This repo

 This is kind of a hub where I centralize all resources related to this project.
 This is a working repo, so there are a lot of undocumented scripts :) I'll try to clean things up at some point.